Applying & Deadlines

 You must enroll in a minimum of 12 credits at UMD.
 Full-time enrollment during a term ranges from 12-16 credits.
 Note: the terms “class” and “course” are interchangeable at UMD.

 Search for available classes by using the online Schedule Builder.
 Select the Duluth campus and the term you will be studying at UMD.
-Type in text to search for available class offerings.
+Along the left-hand side, under “Explore”, click on ‘Subjects’ to browse for classes by subject areas.
 It’s important to consider prerequisites, credit amounts, and the days and times of each class.
 More detailed instructions are listed on the class request form.
+Class selections cannot be guaranteed.

 Some classes may have fees associated with them.
 When selecting a specific class, be aware of additional fees.
 Fee details can be found at OneStop.
 Course fees will be automatically billed to your UMD account.
 Course fees not relevant towards your degree will need to be paid by you.